 I found these adorable lamps at World Market and knew the gold would really pop off the navy wall.
 The shade was a simple white shade with gold on the inside.
 Once I started putting the room together and received our new bedding, I decided to add a bit of character to these shades and add a couple of navy stripes.

-You can see how to Revamp a Lamp for under $10 in this post!
+You can see how to create a designer look at Easy Embellished Lampshades for under $10 in this post!
 Now the shades mimic the stripes on the bedding, chairs and curtains.

 (Cement birds from RodWorks.
 Grass in faux cement vase from IKEA.
 Small dish to hold car keys and wallet etc from JoAnn.)

 You know I have a love for refinishing furniture.
 I spent a long time searching the classifieds for the perfect nightstands for our room.
 There were some pretty neat ones out there, but none of them quite spoke to me and had that coastal touch.

 I ended up finding these darling night stands on Wayfair.
 I love that they too, like the dresser, are off the floor a little bit.
 They also have an opening for decor under the drawer.
 This really helps our space feel light and airy!

 (Large faux coral decor from At Home.)

 On this nightstand we have added a few small decor items on a wooden charger from World Market.